Thanksgiving – Then & Now

 That Franklin D. Roosevelt, presiding over a nation crushed by economic job-less depression, would proclaim for citizens to thank God for their blessings, midst the brutal poverty of the homeless, starving, and sick?
 Roosevelt would remind citizens that “Americans have thanked God for their blessings.
 In our deepest natures.
 In our very souls, we turn to God in times of trouble and in times of happiness.”?

-That from those days, at almost 70-year intervals, to this day, almost 70 years later, Our Culture dragged God out of our marketplaces and homes, to worship instead, at the altar of door-buster gizmos and gadgets and other self-indulgent stuff to satisfy our wants.
+That from those days, at almost 70-year intervals, to this day, almost 70 years later, Our Culture dragged God out of our marketplaces & our homes, to worship instead, at the altar of door-buster gizmos and gadgets and other self-indulgent stuff to satisfy our wants.

-Washington, Lincoln, Roosevelt and Johnny Cash thought that we should be Thankful for what we have.
+Washington, Lincoln, and Roosevelt thought that we should be Thankful for what we have, midst strife.

 Happy Thanksgiving.